 Quincy University (QU) is invested in student success.
 In order to continue helping students succeed, it is important for us to know what you think about your undergraduate experience.
 QU will be administering the National Survey of Student Engagement (NSSE) in Spring 2023 to first-year and senior bachelor’s degree-seeking students.
 The survey, which is voluntary and confidential, assesses the link between student engagement and a high quality undergraduate experience.
 It helps provide campus leaders with an accurate picture of QU student life.
 Don’t miss out on this opportunity to share information about your experiences both inside and outside of the classroom.
 Your voice can help make a difference in the future direction of Quincy University!

-What is the NSSE?
+What is the NSSE (pronounced “nessie”)?

-The NSSE collects information from hundreds of four-year colleges and universities about student participation in programs and activities that institutions provide for learning and personal development.
-Results provide an estimate of how undergraduates spend their time and what they gain from attending college.
+The National Survey of Student Engagement (NSSE) collects information from hundreds of four-year colleges and universities about first-year and senior students’ participation in programs and activities that institutions provide for their learning and personal development.
+The results provide an estimate of how undergraduates spend their time and what they gain from attending college.
 In addition, NSSE provides participating institutions reports that compare student responses to peer institutions.
-The NSSE project is governed by the Indiana University Bloomington IRB, and additional information be found at: http://nsse.iub.edu/
+The NSSE project is governed by the Indiana University Bloomington IRB.
+Additional information be found by visiting About NSSE.

 Who is surveyed?